maidsafe-archive/MaidSafe-Routing/docs/sentinel.md

 So a client can sign request to the group (crypto secure) and the group can check validity of the request and then ask the appropriate group close to the address of the data or message to accept this request.

 After anything is put the client can mutate this thing directly (if they have signed it).
 This is the case for directory entries, wehre a client can add versions to a list (StructuredDataVersion) as it was Put signed by the client.
 So the owner of the signature can sign a request to alter this.
-This is crypto secured authority and does nto rquier the close group for consensus.
+This is crypto secured authority and does not require the close group for consensus.

 In the case of groups requesting actions then we have group based consensus and the network grants authority based on a group that can be measured as a valid close group, wehre each memeber has signed a request as being from that close group.
 This authority is what the sentinel confirms prior to the routing object processing an action request.
 Almost all messages are Sentinel checked, with the exception of get_group as this fetches Fob's which are self validating and it fetches a copy of all Fobs from all group members and confirms they agree and validate.
 Get_group is only used for making sure we connect to our close group as a client or node.